alexelash/personal-website/_projects/temperate.md

       style: "highlight"
       title: "Background"
       desc: |
-        When I started at Azavea, the company was a year into the two-year SBIR, and had created both a Climate API and the [Climate Lab.](https://climate.azavea.com/) The latter was aimed at making the API more accessible to the team’s target users: climate adaptation planners.
+        When I started at Azavea, the company was a year into the two-year SBIR, and had created both a Climate API and the [Climate Lab.](https://climate.azavea.com/) The latter was aimed at making the API more accessible to the project’s target users: climate adaptation planners.

-        Partnering with ICLEI USA, our team conducted 27 interviews with people in their network.
-At this stage, we were asking fairly open-ended questions in order to better understand the needs of our potential users.
-The insights gleaned from these interviews led us down the path of developing a tool that would do more than just present data to our end-users.
+        Our team conducted interviews with 27 practicioners.
+At this stage, we were asking open-ended questions in order to better understand the daily duties of our potential users, as well as any frustrations in their current workflows.
+Insights gleaned from these discussions led us to develop a tool that would do more than just present charts and data.
     - type: "default"
       layout: "text-visual"
       title: "Starting the branding process"
       desc: |
         Before touching a pencil, I researched tools already in the climate space.
-This allowed me to get a better sense of what would make Temperate stand apart from the already fairly crowded landscape.
+This allowed me to get a better sense of what would make Temperate stand apart from the already fairly crowded landscape of tools.
 I discovered a few key things:

         - Unsurprisingly, color is dominated by blue and green.
         - Frequently the names of tools are fairly literal.